-Myth 1: When you come home with your baby you’ll be the happiest you’ve ever been.
+Myth 1: When you bring your baby home, you’ll be the happiest person in the world.

-Sure, you will be very happy, but you’ll also be exhausted and maybe even a bit anxious.
-You might feel like crying too.
-This is completely normal and due to the hormonal adjustment in your body.
-The first couple months with your baby can feel more like boot camp than bliss.
-This is all part of a natural adjustment.
-Don’t worry if life is not quite as you expected, we promise that with time, experience and your baby’s growth and maturity things will settle down.
+Of course, you’ll be happy, but you may also feel exhausted and even anxious.
+You might feel like crying.
+It’s completely normal, your body is going through a hormonal whirlwind.
+The first few months with your baby might feel more like military training than a vacation.
+But don’t worry!
+If life isn’t exactly as you planned, we promise that with time, experience, and your baby’s growth, things will calm down.

-Myth 2: When your baby is born you’ll feel love at first sight.
+Myth 2: When your baby is born, it will be love at first sight.

-Myth 6: As a mom, I should always be able to figure out why my baby is crying and be able to calm him down.
+Myth 6: As a mom, I should always know why my baby is crying and how to soothe them.

-These six myths and all other unrealistic expectations and fantasies of what motherhood should be like can lead to depression.
-Get rid of these beliefs before your child is born.
-Trust yourself and be kind to yourself.
-You and your baby will learn to adapt to this new way of living, you as a mother and your baby by living outside the womb.
-Try to be mindful of your beliefs and let go of those that are useless or make you question your capacities.
-No book can ever compete with your intuition and knowledge of the dynamic between you and your baby.
-Don’t try to parent by the book, you’ll only set yourself up for failure.
-Instead, attune to your and your baby’s needs and, slowly but surely and day by day, you’ll get the hang of parenting.
+These six myths and any other false expectations or fantasies about motherhood can lead to a lot of anxiety, stress and even depression.
+Get rid of those beliefs before your baby is born!
+Trust your abilities and don’t be too hard on yourself.
+You and your baby will learn to adapt to your new life, you as a mom, and your baby living outside the womb.
+Be aware of your fantasies and let go of any thoughts that aren’t helpful or make you doubt yourself.
+No book can compete with your intuition and knowledge of the dynamics you have with your baby.
+Don’t raise your baby strictly following a manual, that’s doomed to fail.
+Instead, tune in to your little one and their needs, and little by little, day by day, you’ll learn how to be a mom!